malhotra-vikas/Alexa-Skills/README.md

 - ScoreKeeper : a skill that can keep score of a game.
 - Device Address : a skill that demonstrates how to use the Device Address API.
 - DisplayTutorial: a skill that showcases the features of the Amazon Echo Show.

+## Utilities
+The following utilities are also included in the project
+- RSSReader - Reads and spits the content from a RSS URL

 ## Usage
 Navigate to the README.md in each sub directory in the samples folder and follow the instructions for getting the sample up and running.